About this event

 D3: IFRS 17 CSM Working Party Findings

-- Loss components: comparisons of various methods of loss component amortisation
+- Loss components: comparing various methods of loss component amortisation

 Speakers: Wijdan Yousuf, Aon, James Thorpe, Deloitte and Clarence Er, Hymans Robertson